-Office of Student Activities & Campus Programs
+Office of Student Activities

-A variety of groups - academic, social, athletic, cultural, career, recreational, political, and special interest - adds an additional set of valuable learning experiences for students and faculty.
-Each group established on campus must meet approved criteria to gain status as a College-chartered organization.
+A variety of groups - academic, social, athletic, cultural, recreational, political, and special interest-adds an additional set of valuable learning experiences for students and faculty.
+Each group established on campus must meet approved criteria to gain status as a Collegechartered organization.
 In the same way, programs and events which occur on campus should fit within the general framework of the College's policies and provide additional settings for personal interaction.
 Students are encouraged to develop programs which center around current issues facing college students.
 Faculty advisors should assist and consult with students in the development of programs, and provide resources and assistance as needed.
-These organizations and events are meant to enhance the maturational development, leadership skills, and socialization processes.
+These organizations and events are meant to enhance the maturational development. leadership skills, and socialization processes.
 There is a strong focus on understanding the nature of groups and organizational behavior with many groups focusing on the development of cultural heritage and the promotion of cross-cultural appreciation.
-The Office of Student Programming & Leadership Center is located in Room 1E01.
+The Office of Student Activities is also responsible for the advisement of Student Government and the oversight of the College's communication groups.
+The office is located in the Academic Core Building in Room 1E01.